 Grayton Beach has also consistently ranked as one of the most acclaimed beaches in the South Walton-30A area for its water recreation and stunning views.
 Visitors fish, sail, kayak, swim, dolphin-watch, book a fishing charter and more.

 Sundays are a popular day to visit Grayton Beach, with a weekly tradition named Sunday Funday, when people gather to just have fun.
-Even in cooler months, Sunday Funday welcomes locals and visitors to build beach bonfires and relax to the Gulf’s waters.
+Even in cooler months, Sunday Funday welcomes locals and visitors to build beach bonfires and relax.

 Spend the Day at Grayton Beach State Park